-As a long-time veteran of Roy R. Fisher, and now our president, Mark Nelson brings more than 35 years of experience in the real estate industry to our clients in Iowa, Illinois and throughout the Midwest.
+As a long-time veteran of Roy R. Fisher, and now president of the company, Mark Nelson brings more than 35 years of experience in the real estate industry to our clients in Iowa, Illinois, and throughout the Midwest.

 As an expert in real estate markets, Mark understands the underlying demographic fundamentals and behavior of market participants.
 He applies strong mathematical and statistical understanding to his appraisal skills.
 He is often called on to share his expertise in segregating business and real estate value components in complex properties, as well as measuring the value impact due to absorption of distressed and developing properties.